mitchelldmiller/quick-mail-wp-plugin/readme.txt

 * Option for administrators to use [Sendgrid API](https://sendgrid.com/solutions/sendgrid-api/).

+* [Replace Quick Mail Sender](https://github.com/mitchelldmiller/replace-quick-mail-sender/releases/latest) is an experimental plugin that changes the Quick Mail sender's name and email address.

-* Programmers can replace their credentials by adding a filter to replace_quick_mail_sender.
-This only works, if you are not using another mail plugin's credentials.
+* Programmers can replace their credentials by adding a filter to `replace_quick_mail_sender`.
+This only works if you are not using another mail plugin's credentials.

 = Customizing Quick Mail =